Community nursing teams

 • take 4 or more medications

-Support from district nurses is available to adults who:
+Support from community nurses is available to adults who:

 • 18 or over and require nursing care